funkybob/django-nap/docs/serialiser/models.rst

 ModelReadSerialiser will only retrieve existing instances, passing all data to the managers ``get`` method.

-The ModelCreateUpdateSerialier will try to construct a new instance, or update an existing one if it can be found.
+The ModelCreateUpdateSerialiser will try to construct a new instance, or update an existing one if it can be found.

 The values found from ``Meta.key_fields`` will be passed to ``get_or_create``.
-The ``defaults`` argument will be constructed from ``Meta.defaults``, and the infalted values listed in ``Meta.core_fields``.
+The ``defaults`` argument will be constructed from ``Meta.defaults``, and the inflated values listed in ``Meta.core_fields``.

 Then, the instance will be updated for all fields not listed in ``Meta.related_fields`` or ``Meta.ignored_fields``.